Hamiltonian formalism for Fermi excitations in a plasma with a non-Abelian interaction

-In this paper we have set up the (pseudo)classical Hamiltonian formalism needed to describe the processes of nonlinear interaction for soft gluon and soft quark-antiquark excitations in a high-temperature plasma with non-Abelian type of interaction.
-The canonical transformations of the bosonic $a^{a}_{{\bf k}}$ and fermionic $b^{\,i}_{{\bf q}}$ normal variables, Eqs.\,(\ref{eq:3t}) and (\ref{eq:3y}), are constructed in the explicit form, which enabled us to exclude the third-order interaction Hamiltonian $H^{(3)}$ (\ref{eq:2f}).
-This in turn allowed to define new effective interaction Hamiltonians ${\mathcal H}^{(4)}_{qg\rightarrow qg}$ and ${\mathcal H}^{(4)}_{qq\rightarrow qq}$, Eqs.\,(\ref{eq:5r}) and (\ref{eq:6r}), with the gauge-covariant scattering amplitudes of plasmino off plasmons $\widetilde{T}^{(1)\, i\, i_{1}\, a_{1}\, a_{2}}_{\, {\bf q},\, {\bf q}_{1},\, {\bf k}_{1},\, {\bf k}_{2}}$ and plasmino off plasmino $\widetilde{T}^{(2)\, i\, i_{1}\, i_{2}\, i_{3}}_{{\bf q},\, {\bf q}_{1},\, {\bf q}_{2},\, {\bf q}_{3}}$, Eqs.\,(\ref{eq:5t}) and (\ref{eq:6t}), correspondingly.
-On the basis of the canonicity conditions (\ref{eq:3e}) and (\ref{eq:3r}) we have determined a complete system of independent relations of the integral type connecting the lowest and highest coefficient functions in the integrands of various terms in the canonical transfor\-mations.
-We sought for the latter in the form of an integer-degree series in the new normal variables$c^{a}_{{\bf k}}$ and $f^{\,i}_{{\bf q}}$.
-Further, we note that the corresponding construction of the kinetic equations for soft plasma modes taking into account at the same time boson and fermion degrees of freedom is in general a direct extension of the purely bosonic case \cite{markov_2020} at the conceptual level, but very cumbersome and tangled in practical terms.
-Therefore, here we have restricted ourselves to the detailed consideration of only the simplest processes of nonlinear interaction of soft purely collective excitations in a quark-gluon plasma: elastic scattering of plasmino off plasmino and of plasmino off plasmon.
-At least for the weakly-excited system corresponding to the level of thermal fluctuations, these processes are dominant.\\ Here, we have not touched on a number of interesting issues closely related to the subject of our study.
+The processes are possible only for transverse waves whose frequencies are near $2 \omega_{pl}$.
+We can also expect the appearance of new interaction channels in the quark-antiquark sector of soft excitations of QGP.
+All these processes need to be taken into account for the total balance of changes in the number densities of soft QGP excitations, which will lead to the appearance of qualitatively new terms in the collision integrals in the corresponding kinetic equations.\\ Here, we have not touched on a number of interesting issues closely related to the subject of our study.